logo

 Sekel Tech Approach

-Data Subject RightsAutomation for access, correction, erasure requests
+Data Subject RightsAutomation for access, correction, and erasure requests

 Security MeasuresEncryption, RBAC, 2FA, WAF, continuous monitoring